Causal Inference with Groupwise Matching: Empirical Application

 \subsection{Robustness Checks}

-To complement our main findings, we conduct three robustness exercises.
-First, since illegal immigrants tend to be low-educated, we refine our main outcome variable and use Arizona's share of non-citizen Hispanic with high school or less among the prime-working-age (15-45) population.
-Secondly, we shorten the pre-treatment window by starting the sample in January 2003 instead of January 1998.
+To complement our main findings, we conduct four robustness exercises.
+First, since illegal immigrants tend to be low-educated, we refine our main outcome variable and use Arizona's share of non-citizen Hispanic with high school or less among the population aged 15-45.
+Second, we shorten the pre-treatment window by starting the sample in January 2003 instead of January 1998.
 This relaxes the trend-matching requirement in SCD and provides a robustness check against potential overfitting of early-period dynamics.
-Lastly, we test how our results change when SCD matches on trends relative to the pre-treatment average rather than the last pre-treatment period by applying our SCD method with a uniform differencing parameter ($\lambda^{\mathsf{unif}}$).
+Third, we test how our results change when SCD matches on trends relative to the pre-treatment average rather than the last pre-treatment period by applying our SCD method with a uniform differencing parameter ($\lambda^{\mathsf{unif}}$).
+Lastly, we report results using SCD without applying any differencing to the outcome, which is equivalent to the SC approach.

+Table \ref{tab:weights_robustness} reports the subset of Arizona's donors with positive SCD weights for each robustness exercise.
+In general, donors contributing to synthetic Arizona differ across specifications.
+For instance, in column three where we adopt a shorter pre-treatment window, only Kansas and New Jersey also appear in Table \ref{tab:donors_weights}.
+When we apply SC to our monthly CPS data, we obtain three donors with positive weights (California, Florida, and New Jersey), two of which coincide with those reported in Table \ref{tab:donors_weights}.
+Interestingly, New Jersey is the only state with positive SCD weights across all exercises, highlighting its relevance as a comparison group for Arizona.